nearbeach/NearBeach/docs/setup-dev-environment/setup_development_environment.rst

 Setup Development Environment
 =============================

-  .. attention:: If you would like any help setting up these environments, why not join our .. _a discord: https://discord.gg/64uhRztS6n
+  .. attention:: If you would like any help setting up these environments, why not join our discord - https://discord.gg/64uhRztS6n

 These instructions will help you install a development environment.
 Setup is